OnurKerimoglu/nytaxi_mlops/README.md

-# nytaxi_mlops
+# NY-Taxi MLOps
-MLOps sandbox for NYC Taxi dataset
+MLOps sandbox for NYC Taxi dataset, following the MLOps Zoomcamp of DataTalks.Club.